 DAY SEVEN of the Wisc Way in Pictures

 My plan for this day was to walk from the Airbnb on the millpond in Glenbeulah to Dundee.
 After a day spent hiking Kettle Moraine State Forest, Fr.
 Kurz would meet me where the Ice Age Trail crosses County Road F, about 1.5 miles / 2.4 km east of the town of Dundee.
 He would then shuttle me back to the Airbnb in Glenbeulah.
-Because Airbnb required a two-night minimum stay, and I could not find another place to stay near Dundee, we did the shuttle.
+We did the shuttle because Airbnb required a two-night minimum stay, and I could not find another place to stay near Dundee.

 Ice Age Trail – Greenbush Segment